jungleo2001/taskmanager/README.md

    ./task_manager
    ```

-3. Choose the desired option from the menu:
+3. How to use:
-   - Display Processes: Shows a list of running processes.
+  -  After running the program, you'll see a list of running processes.
+The list will automatically update every 2 seconds.
+While the list is being displayed, you can perform the following actions:
-   - Kill a Process: Allows you to terminate a process by entering its PID.
+  -  Kill a Process: To terminate a process, Press enter then enter its PID when prompted.
-   - Exit: Quits the task manager.
+  -  Exit: To quit the task manager, enter 2 and press Enter.